Skip to the content

 State law dictates that property is assessed in its condition on January 1.
 There is no allowance for our office to prorate for events that take place during the year.
 This means that if property is damaged after the first of the year, thus rendering it inoperable for a period of time, but it is completely rebuilt by the end of the same year, it is left on the assessment roll for the entire year.
 However, if repairs to the property are not complete at the next January 1, the building value, in recognizing the condition of the property, would be less than if the property had been completely rebuilt.
 Owners of damaged property can report any resulting loss(es) possibly obtaining some relief in their assessment.
 Please let us know if you think the damage is severe enough to warrant a review.

 This is a complicated portion of appraising.
 Recognition of condition issues is typically specific to a particular property.
-If you suffer damage to your property, please call our office to learn more about the effect it may have on your appraised value.
+If you suffer damage to your property, please visit our comprehensive page on damage reporting.

 The right to appeal